liveahero-wiki/liveahero-wiki.github.io/guide/index.md

 Despite the game being relatively new there are a lot of players who has max leveled unit (level 50) and if you're lucky enough to be accepted as friend by them, you will now have a Support that can carry your party all on their own at least until the middle difficulty quest, and the best part of this is that friend supports characters cost nothing to borrow in fact it gives friend point to you and your friend.

 To gain friends quickly, you will want to share your friend code, which is a 9-digit code (found in the Friends section of the game), in various places.
-A popular place for now is LAH community discord
+A good place for now is LAH community discord

 ## About Characters Rarity